usetrmnl/trmnl-display/README.md

 ~/.config/trmnl/show_img.json
 ```

-config.json stores your API Key and other preferences.
+config.json stores your Device API Key and other preferences.
 You may also need to provide your MAC address with key `device_id` for BYOS clients that require it to be paired with an API Key in the request headers.

 show_img.json stores the configuration for your e-paper or framebuffer display device.
 It will be created during Installation (one of the final steps in build.sh).